- J.D., University of California at Berkeley School of Law, Order of the Coif

 - American College of Bond Counsel

-John is Kutak Rock's Vice Chair.
-He also chairs the Omaha Region's Public Finance Department and has represented issuers, credit enhancers, lenders and underwriters in connection with taxable and tax-exempt financings in the housing, military housing, higher education, electric energy and project finance sectors.
+John is Kutak Rock's Chair.
+He practices in the Omaha Public Finance Department and has represented issuers, credit enhancers, lenders and underwriters in connection with taxable and tax-exempt financings in the housing, military housing, higher education, electric energy and project finance sectors.
 He has worked as a member and leader of Kutak Rock attorney teams to address structuring and operational issues touching on a broad range of legal disciplines, including tax, real estate, securities regulation, bankruptcy, government contracting and environmental law.

 In the housing sector, John’s practice includes low-income housing, student housing and taxable military housing financings.
 He has acted as bond counsel, underwriter’s counsel, borrower’s counsel and credit enhancer’s counsel on private activity bond housing financings, 501(c)(3) transactions, governmental transactions, student housing financings and military housing transactions.
 He has represented clients in various capacities on FHA- and GNMA-insured transactions, Fannie Mae and Freddie Mac financings, letter of credit-backed deals, Section 8 subsidized transactions, unenhanced real estate-backed financings and bond-insured transactions.